puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 The way that Facter decides the issue of precedence is the weight property.
-Once Facter rules out any resolutions that are excluded because of `confine` statments, the resolution with the highest weight is the one that will actually be executed.
+Once Facter rules out any resolutions that are excluded because of `confine` statments, the resolution with the highest weight will be executed.
+If that resolution doesn't return a value, Facter will move on to the next resolution (by descending weight) until it gets a suitable value for the fact.

 By default, the weight of a fact is the number of confines for that resolution, so that more specific resolutions will take priority over less specific resolutions.

+{% highlight ruby %}
     # Check to see if this server has been marked as a postgres server
     Facter.add(:role) do
       has_weight 100